hiroy/karinto/README.markdown

 # The plan of Karinto

-Karinto is a minimal application framework for PHP 5.3 or later inspired by [Silex](http://silex.sensiolabs.org/).
+Karinto is a minimal application framework for PHP 5.3 or later inspired by [Silex](http://silex.sensiolabs.org/) based on [Lune](https://github.com/hiroy/lune).

 ## Required